Applications will be accepted until: 12:00 noon on the first Fridays in October and in March

 Maximum amount: $3,000

-Conference Grants provide partial support for conferences and colloquia sponsored by HFA faculty members and their departments and hosted on the UMass Amherst campus.
+Conference Grants provide partial support for conferences and colloquia sponsored by HFA faculty members and their departments and hosted by HFA faculty members either virtually or on the UMass Amherst campus.

-Award amounts will be determined based on a 1 to 2 match up to the maximum $3,000, i.e. a proposal that has secured $1,100 in funding, would be eligible for up to $2,200 toward expenses from HFA.
+Award amounts will be determined based on a 1 to 2 match up to the maximum $3,000, i.e. a proposal that has secured $650 in funding at the time of application, would be eligible for up to $1,300 toward expenses from HFA.

-Complete the online application below.
+Complete the online application.
 You will be able to save a partially completed application and return to finish and submit it.
 Please be sure to follow the instructions directing you to copy and save the link provided.
-The two documents you are asked to include should be uploaded only when you are ready to submit your application.
-These will not be saved if you exit the form before clicking on the submit button.
+The two documents you are asked to provide should be uploaded only when you are ready to submit your application.
+These will not be saved if you leave the form before clicking on the submit button.

 Criteria for evaluation